nerffan1/FLOSICDOC/README.md

 If you have any questions please email me directly at ville2a@cmich.edu

 If you have suggestions, please post onto the Issues section.

+Test commit